-- They are included in the entire gross estate and - · They are located in the United States.
+- They are included in the entire gross estate and - They are located in the United States.
 (See Determining where assets are located below.)

 Determining where assets are located.
-Unless a treaty provides otherwise (see Death Tax Treaties above), use the following rules to determine whether assets are located in the United States.
+Unless a treaty provides otherwise (see Death Tax Treaties on page 2), use the following rules to determine whether assets are located in the United States.